 The Django REST framework (DRF) is a component toolkit built on top of the Django framework for creating REST APIs.
 An API is an interface for interacting with databases.
 RESTful APIs are conformed to the REST architecture and are used for listing, modifying, creating, and deleting data on web servers using the HTTP protocols.

-According to SimilarTech, more than 80 thousand currently active websites are built using Django.
+According to SimilarTech, currently there are more than 80 thousand active websites made with Django.
 A full-stack batteries-included framework, Django is used by companies of various sectors be it internet services or telecommunications industry, or entertainment and food businesses.

 With so much focus on security and user privacy, the Python-based framework is a top choice for government applications and e-commerce and healthcare websites.
 Some popular websites and web apps that use the Django framework are –

 Having a user base of over 2 billion, YouTube is considered to be the 2nd most popular search engine after Google.
 A video-sharing platform, youtube, allows users to upload videos and earn money through traffic generated.

 Youtube is a prime example of the capabilities of Python and Django for robust dynamic applications.
 Django enables the website to handle high traffic demands and support millions of data requests daily.